AndrewC101/PokemonTrueRed/README.md

 - Significant content available after Elite Four, such as 28 optional bosses, max DVs on all Pokemon obtained and more
 - Player can sprint at bike speed by holding B, animation speed doubles
 - Player can warp home almost anytime by pressing A and Select together on the pause menu Exit option
+- Player can forfeit battles by holding Select while trying to Run, player will be asked for confirmation, useful for potential softlocks
 - Different wild Pokemon available in every area, in addition to the important vanilla encounters
 - Pokemon sprites are a mixture of Blue, Green and Yellow version sprites, based on which I felt looked the best
 - All in-game trades are different